metalsoft-io/metalcloud-sdk-go/docs/CreateStorageNetworkDeviceConfiguration.md

 SetStoragePhysicalInterfaceIdentifier sets StoragePhysicalInterfaceIdentifier field to given value.

-### GetNetworkEquipmentInterfaceIdentifier
+### GetNetworkDeviceInterfaceIdentifier

-`func (o *CreateStorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceIdentifier() string`
+`func (o *CreateStorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceIdentifier() string`

-GetNetworkEquipmentInterfaceIdentifier returns the NetworkEquipmentInterfaceIdentifier field if non-nil, zero value otherwise.
+GetNetworkDeviceInterfaceIdentifier returns the NetworkDeviceInterfaceIdentifier field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceIdentifierOk
+### GetNetworkDeviceInterfaceIdentifierOk

-`func (o *CreateStorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceIdentifierOk() (*string, bool)`
+`func (o *CreateStorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceIdentifierOk() (*string, bool)`

-GetNetworkEquipmentInterfaceIdentifierOk returns a tuple with the NetworkEquipmentInterfaceIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceInterfaceIdentifierOk returns a tuple with the NetworkDeviceInterfaceIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceIdentifier
+### SetNetworkDeviceInterfaceIdentifier

-`func (o *CreateStorageNetworkDeviceConfiguration) SetNetworkEquipmentInterfaceIdentifier(v string)`
+`func (o *CreateStorageNetworkDeviceConfiguration) SetNetworkDeviceInterfaceIdentifier(v string)`

-SetNetworkEquipmentInterfaceIdentifier sets NetworkEquipmentInterfaceIdentifier field to given value.
+SetNetworkDeviceInterfaceIdentifier sets NetworkDeviceInterfaceIdentifier field to given value.

-### GetNetworkEquipmentInterfaceVlans
+### GetNetworkDeviceInterfaceVlans

-`func (o *CreateStorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceVlans() []float32`
+`func (o *CreateStorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceVlans() []float32`

-GetNetworkEquipmentInterfaceVlans returns the NetworkEquipmentInterfaceVlans field if non-nil, zero value otherwise.
+GetNetworkDeviceInterfaceVlans returns the NetworkDeviceInterfaceVlans field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceVlansOk
+### GetNetworkDeviceInterfaceVlansOk

-`func (o *CreateStorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceVlansOk() (*[]float32, bool)`
+`func (o *CreateStorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceVlansOk() (*[]float32, bool)`

-GetNetworkEquipmentInterfaceVlansOk returns a tuple with the NetworkEquipmentInterfaceVlans field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceInterfaceVlansOk returns a tuple with the NetworkDeviceInterfaceVlans field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceVlans
+### SetNetworkDeviceInterfaceVlans

-`func (o *CreateStorageNetworkDeviceConfiguration) SetNetworkEquipmentInterfaceVlans(v []float32)`
+`func (o *CreateStorageNetworkDeviceConfiguration) SetNetworkDeviceInterfaceVlans(v []float32)`

-SetNetworkEquipmentInterfaceVlans sets NetworkEquipmentInterfaceVlans field to given value.
+SetNetworkDeviceInterfaceVlans sets NetworkDeviceInterfaceVlans field to given value.